The Construction of a Legal Framework for the Property of the Mentally Ill in Nineteenth-Century England

 Professor of Law and Legal History

 Professor Chantal Stebbings researches into the legal history of the nineteenth century, with special reference to the law and practice of taxation.
-She is a Fellow of the Royal Historical Society and was elected a Fellow of the Institute of Taxation by thesis.
+She was elected a Fellow of the Institute of Taxation by thesis and a Fellow of the Royal Historical Society.
 She has held a British Academy Research Readership, a Leverhulme Major Research Fellowship, and has received regular Wellcome Trust and other British Academy funding for her research.
 She was Visiting Fellow in the University of Cambridge Centre for Tax Law, and Professeur Invité at the University of Rennes, France.

 She has written over 70 articles, has edited a number of books, and and is author of four monographs published by Cambridge University Press: The Private Trustee in Victorian England (2002); Legal Foundations of Tribunals in Nineteenth Century England (2006); The Victorian Taxpayer and the Law (20090; Tax, Medicines and the Law(2018).